-I have a bone to pick.
-I love that so many people in my life come to me for advice on booking travels using miles and points, but in 16 years of being in the hobby, certain assumptions come up far too often.
+Some of you are not going to want to hear this, but as a frequent travel resource for many in my life, I have some things to say 😉 I love that so many people in my life come to me for advice on booking travels using miles and points, but having been in the hobby since 2004, certain assumptions come up far too often.
 To save the sanity of miles/points enthusiasts in your life, here are the top three misconceptions you should take into consideration the next time you reach out to your resident miles/points enthusiast for advice!

 Just because an experience can be booked on points doesn’t make it free

 Capitalizing on an award redemption doesn’t mean you’re in the clear on any other fees or related charges.
 Many flight awards involve surcharges and can vary greatly even within a single loyalty program.
 For example, with American AAdvantage miles, you may only be on the hook for a few dollars on a Qatar QSuites redemption, whereas a British Airways Club World redemption through the same program will run you hundreds in surcharges.

 With properties, while your room might be free, you may still be on the hook for significant ancillary costs.
 For example, booking the St. Regis Maldives on points will knock out the otherwise hefty nightly rate, but you’re still on the hook for $745pp roundtrip seaplane flights and you’ll be captive to high food & beverage, spa and activity costs.
 In addition to budgeting the points required for that redemption, one needs to account for the thousands of dollars they’re likely to spend in relation to that redemption.